-We had never met anyone in rock music quite like Pretenders bandleader Chrissie Hynde, and honestly in the thirty-five years since, I still haven’t.
+We had never met anyone in rock music quite like The Pretenders bandleader Chrissie Hynde, and honestly in the almost forty years since, I still haven’t.
 And if anyone tried to tell her story, you would swear it was some punk rock fairytale dreamed up by a screenwriter with an over-active imagination.
-That’s why I have Ms. Hynde here to speak for herself In the Studio about one of rock’s most important debuts.
+That’s why I have Ms. Hynde here to speak for herself In the Studio about The Pretenders , one of rock’s most important debuts.

 I’ll never forget my first two encounters with The Pretenders singer/songwriter.
 The first was a live radio interview on ROCK 103 with me while in Memphis during their first U.S. tour April 4, 1980.
 Although the band had been there less than 24 hours, Chrissie had already spent the night in a Memphis jail, but not before she kicked out the rear window of a police cruiser which had been called to escort her away from the local TGI Friday’s restaurant.
 To say that our initial live interview was tense the next day is an understatement!
 In the course of discussing “Precious”,”Mystery Achievement”, The Pretenders’ cover of The Kinks’ “Stop Your Sobbing”, and Chrissie’s authentic portrayal of a greasy spoon diner waitress in the video to “Brass in Pocket”, I must admit that I was intimidated by how this supposed rock rookie took control of the conversation & grew indignant at any perceived slight by the interviewer.